 The Strategic Framework includes measures across a wide number of settings and provides a comprehensive approach to reducing infection rates and suppressing the spread of the virus.
 The Strategic Framework sets out the different levels of intervention that may be adopted.
 Each of the levels is designed to reflect the relative severity of the area it is being applied to, with progressively heightened restrictions implemented as necessary.

-Employers are encouraged to regularly check their local COVID protection level and ensure alignment with the current COVID protection measures.
-The postcode checker can be used to check a local COVID protection level
+Employers are encouraged to regularly check their local COVID protection level and ensure alignment with the current COVID protection measures using the postcode checker .

-We expect all employers to the follow the principles of the Fair Work Convention’s Framework in the decisions they make during the crisis
+We encourage all employers to the follow the principles of the Fair Work Convention’s Framework in the decisions they make during the pandemic .

 We have published guidance for the following sectors: